 Although emergency workers are highly trained and proficient in their skills, accidents and oversights can and do happen.
 From strains and sprains to a heightened risk of heart problems and disease, emergency workers must work daily to overcome obstacles that threaten their lives and futures.
 Because of this, these groups must remain vigilant in keeping up with annual check-ups, fitness routines, and wellness regimens.

-Yes, nearly all jobs are stressful to some degree, but emergency services is inarguably unique to most.
+Yes, nearly all jobs are stressful to some degree, but emergency services are inarguably unique to most.
 Carrying the weight of thought isolation, missed social connections, and lost time with family, along with the psychological demands of the job, can crush even the strongest souls.

 Even worse, there’s no doubt this career can be tough on personal relationships.
 Besides having to justify frequent absences, it’s often difficult for responders to explain to family and friends why they seem restless, lack patience, or appear distant, disinterested, or disengaged from everyday events.
 That’s why emergency responders need to surround themselves with people who genuinely care and support them – both on and off the job.
 While those on the outside may never completely understand or be able to fully relate to the struggles, anyone with close connections should be willing to accept and embrace the inherent and sometimes extreme ups and downs.